goldfishlaser/moon-command/README.md

 You will need to have build-essentials, gcc, and clang installed.

-After downloading the file, go to the command line, navigate to the directory and enter
+After downloading the file, go to your directory in the command line and enter

 '''sudo make install-moon'''